 The Heidi comes in many glossy colors.
 Check the manufacturer's website for the season's current picks.

-We tested a deep red more like the color of a nice Cabernet Sauvignon.
-True to what photos showed online, we were very pleased with this block of color encased in a transparent, molded rubber.
-The boot is bordered by black nylon at the boot rim and by the black outsole, which is a simple, yet versatile look.
-As previously mentioned, a shorter shaft height allows for pants to more-easily fit inside, and of course, leggings are a non-issue.
-It was easy for us to choose the Heidi when dressing for restaurants or evening events.
-Our lead tester expressed that the depth and elegance of the red were highly popular among her friends.
+We tested a deep red, one like the color of a nice Cabernet Sauvignon.
+True to what photos showed online, we are very pleased with this block of color encased in a transparent, molded rubber.
+The boot is bordered by both the black nylon at the boot rim and by the black outsole, which provides a simple, yet versatile look.
+The shorter shaft height allows for pants to more-easily fit inside, and, of course, leggings fit very easily.
+It is nice to be able to choose the Heidi when dressing for restaurants or evening events.
+Our lead tester expressed that the elegance of the red was very popular among her friends.

 One of the highest performing boots in traction, we were certainly glad to find that fashion didn't out-prioritize functionality.
-We assumed the more sporty-looking boots, such as the Bogs North Hampton, would reign in this category.
-Quite the contrary, the Bogs yielded only average scoring when compared to our fleet.
+We assumed the more traditionally sporty-looking boots would reign in this category.
+Quite the contrary, this competitor stood strong.

-With prominent tread, they performed well in the snow, mud, through wet grass, and over flat and inclined terrain.
+With prominent tread, they performed well over flat and inclined terrain.
 It was the slimy rock in a river environment that finally knocked a point off for the Heidi.
 However, chances are, you are most likely using rain boots in urban or suburban settings, where flat surfaces abound.
 This model is also not intentionally made for hiking, and with thinner soles, we wouldn't recommend it.
 Still, it's comforting to know the tread will keep you steady in rougher terrain.

-Made for mild-weather, it was no surprise when the Heidi yielded only slightly above average scores for warmth.
+Made for mild-weather, it came as no surprise when the Heidi yielded only average scores for warmth.

-This metric measured how well the boots retained heat in throughout the day, in an icy river and across the shallow snow.
-With ideal temperatures ranging between 50 and 75F, performance was well above average, dropping to that of ordinary when temperatures fell below 40, especially at or below freezing.
-If you're in search for a contender that will be sufficiently cozy in colder conditions, something more like the Bogs North Hampton is ideal with its extra insulation.
+This metric measures how well the boots retain heat throughout the day.
+With ideal temperatures ranging between 50 and 75F, performance was just above average, dropping to that of ordinary when temperatures fell below 40, especially at or below freezing.
+If you're in search for a contender that will be sufficiently cozy in colder conditions, it might be better to consider a more appropriately insulated boot.
 Made without insulation, the Heidi is better suited for temperate zones and places with distinct rainy seasons.

 This boot comes in whole sizes 6-11.
 As is standard with most rainwear, heel slippage is likely when half-sizes are not available.
 This model was no exception.
-Fortunately, this brand runs true to size, and consistently.
+Fortunately, this brand runs consistently true to size.
 Kamik recommends sizing up for those who wear half-sizes.
-Our lead tester was of a size 7.5; with the Heidi, we purchased a size 8 and were happy to find it a suitable size.
-There is also room for the wearing of much thicker socks.
+Our lead tester was of a size 7.5; with the Heidi, we purchased a size 8 and were happy to find it suitable.
+There is also space for the wearing of much thicker socks.

 Nonetheless, with thin socks, the fit and comfort were still adequate for all-day wear.
 The footbox itself does fit snugly around the foot, so if your feet are of high volume, we would agree that it is best to size up.
-Keep in mind, too, that if you do purchase an alternate insole, you will also likely want to size up.
-Otherwise, the toe box might get cramped.
+Keep in mind that if you do purchase an alternate insole, you will likely want to size up as well.
+Otherwise, the toe box might quickly become cramped.

-A true bargain for those wanting a blend of style and functionality, our Best Buy award winner, the Heidi provides more than the basics for what makes up an excellent rain boot, all without emptying your pockets.
-For $50, these boots render traction and stylish weatherproofing for all your routine endeavors.
+A true bargain for those wanting a blend of style and functionality, our Best Buy award winner provides more than the basics for what makes up an excellent rain boot — all without emptying your pockets.
+For a far lower price than others, these boots render traction and stylish weatherproofing.

 The Kamik Heidi is a tough competitor and overall great product for an amazing price.
 These boots will not disappoint when you want to keep your feet dry and in style.
-With dependable traction and flexible rubber, we are huge fans and highly recommend them — even for the occasional romp into the woods.
+With dependable traction and flexible rubber, we are huge fans — even for the occasional romp into the woods.